NCCG is a small

 suspect,

-other means to determine if she is in the process of moving to the
+other means to determine if she's in the process of

-individual or NCCG's leadership of your concern could result in those
+individual (or the cult itself) of your concern could

 plans being accelerated or other actions being taken to

-interfere with your ability to help.
-This was observed in one case.
+obstruct your ability to help (this was observed in one

 , http://www.factnet.org/rancho1.htm